aaduggan/open-space-game-sandbox/Documentation/Design.Campaign.001.md

 In addition to the personal scores sheets, this data should be used to compile a server ranking list which can also be selected from the game's pause menu.

-# Map
+## Key Locations

+![alt text](Images/Documentation/Design.Campaign.001/map.concept.004.png "'Map Concept Art 004' by 'aaduggan' copyright 2018")

 The game will have one game area that is positioned in the broken reminisce of a larger asteroid.
 The game area consists of floating asteroid particles lazily jostling about within their solar orbit while the massive fractured remains looms in the background.

-## Key Locations

-![alt text](Images/Documentation/Design.Campaign.001/map.concept.004.png "'Map Concept Art 004' by 'aaduggan' copyright 2018")

 ### Harvest-able Asteroids
 Asteroids large enough for the Harvesters to collect meaningful amount of resources.
 These objects are static and offer an opportunity for a huge corporate payouts.